istek/istekcc/content/post/2010-04-23-create-your-own-socks5-proxy.md

 <!--more-->
 Specifies a local dynamic application-level port forwarding.
 This works by allocating a socket to listen to port on the local side.

-For windows users they can do it with putty
+For Windows users they can do it with putty
 ```
 C:\>putty.exe -ssh "USERNAME"@SSHserver.com -pw "PASSWORD" -P 22 -D 5050
 ```